 Welcome to Changeban!
 The Agendashift Slack has a #featureban-changeban channel, and it's easily the best place to get answered any question you may have.
 Meanwhile, if you're thinking of facilitating a Changeban game, please read this page carefully.

 Changeban is currently at version 1.2, June 2019.

 Changeban is a Lean Startup-flavoured Kanban simulation game.
 It is based on our classic game Featureban, with easier mechanics (since brought to Featureban in version 3.0), a Lean Startup-inspired board design, and some different learning objectives.

-If you've read Right to Left: The digital leader’s guide to Lean and Agile (2019) or Agendashift: Outcome-oriented change and continuous transformation (2018), the board design at least will be familiar:
+If you've read Right to Left: The digital leader’s guide to Lean and Agile (2019, audiobook 2020) or Agendashift: Outcome-oriented change and continuous transformation (2nd edition 2021), the board design at least will be familiar:

 My first introduction to this kind of board design was via Jeff Anderson; similar designs resurface from time to time in the Lean Startup literature.